one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn Git.md

 	- Gives you the ability to "jump in time"
 	- Helps you make your work "reproducible"
 	- Makes it a bit more straightforward to work on common (larger) projects with others
 - And don't forget that `Git != GitHub != GitLab`.
-Git is the technology that powers GitHub and GitLab who are "web frontends" and business.
+Git is the technology that powers GitHub and GitLab who are "web frontends" and business who added things like [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ![](https://imgs.xkcd.com/comics/git_2x.png)